azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 service.delete()
 ```

 If you want to control cost further, stop the compute instance by selecting the "Stop compute" button next to the **Compute** dropdown.
-Then start the compute instance again the next time you need it.
+Then start the compute instance again the next time you need it. **Please don't stop the compute right now, as you will be reuising it in the following challenges.**

-### Delete everything

-Use these steps to delete your Azure Machine Learning workspace and all compute resources.

-> The resources that you created can be used as prerequisites to other Azure Machine Learning tutorials and how-to articles.

-At this point:
+## What we have learned so far

 * We've trained a Machine Learning model using scikit-learn inside a `Compute Instance` running `Jupyter`
 * We achieved `~92%` accuracy (not very good for this data set)